 - An employee who violates this policy may be subject to corrective action or disciplinary action up to, and including, termination of employment (SFCC Policy 4-2 Employee Corrective Action and Disciplinary Action).
 The discipline imposed will depend on the severity of the violation and the circumstances of the situation.

 - It is a violation of this policy for anyone to knowingly or with reckless disregard for the truth make false accusations of discrimination or harassment.
 Failure to prove a claim of discrimination or harassment is not equivalent to a false allegation.
 Disciplinary action may be imposed on individuals who knowingly, or with reckless disregard for the truth, make false accusations of discrimination or harassment (SFCC Policy 4-2 Employee Corrective Action and Disciplinary Action).

 Statement of Accountability and Responsibility

-The President, through the Executive Director for Human Resources and the Office of Human Resources (OHR), shall be responsible for enforcing Human Resources procedures and policies.
-OHR shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President for Strategy and Organizational Effectiveness and the Chief Human Resources Officer, shall be responsible for enforcing human resources policies and procedures.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Governing Board approved: 5/22/08